ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Appendix

 \subsection{Additional results of ByteStorm}

-Aiming at assessing the skills of ByteStorm and extending the already provided results, we report additional details and results in this section.
-Specifically, we detailed the latitude-longitude distribution between IBTrACS observations and the predicted TC centers, as well as we provide additional details regarding the 5 longest TC tracks available in the test set.
+Aiming at assessing the skills of ByteStorm and extending the results already presented, we report additional details and results in this section.
+Specifically, we detail the latitude-longitude distribution between IBTrACS observations and the predicted TC centers, and we provide additional details regarding the 5 longest TC tracks available in the test set.
+Moreover, in Section \ref{sect:app_era_jra} and \ref{sect:app_evo_fa} we further provide results on the extrapolation skills and the evolution of FAs, respectively.